-The Cabinet is aware of the proposals regarding office accommodation.
-Additional costs in respect of land charges fee refunds are detailed within paragraph 1.4.10c of the report and further detail relating to the Economic Development business database is set out at paragraph 1.4.7 of the report.
+Cabinet will be aware of the proposals regarding office accommodation from the report elsewhere on this agenda.
+Additional costs in respect of land charges fee refunds are detailed within paragraph 1.4.10c of this report and further detail relating to the Economic Development business database is set out at paragraph 1.4.7.

-e) The budgets for new shared service arrangements with partner authorities are in the process of being finalised.
-This has resulted in a positive variance of £41,853 for the Development Management Business Support Section and adverse variances detailed elsewhere in the report.
+e) We are in the process of finalising the budgets for new shared service arrangements with partner authorities.
+This has resulted in a positive variance of £41,853 for the Development Management Business Support Section and adverse variances detailed elsewhere in this report.
 It is expected that these variances will be resolved through budget transfers upon agreement of the budgetary arrangements for these services with partner authorities.
 However, it should be noted that due to the additional set up costs incurred in establishing these shared services, the year end projection for these budgets is an overall adverse variance.